There are two scenarios that owners report regarding the location of their car being wrong, or at least not what they expected.

-The reason why it does not automatically update on power up, is also the reason why the GPS location of the car on a tow truck doesn't update, its because the car only updates its location when the wheels are turning.
+The reason why it then does not automatically update on power up, is also the reason why the GPS location of the car on a tow truck doesn't update, its because the car only updates the location when the wheels are turning.
 This actually has implications for the GPS tracker as a security device as cars lifted and stolen will not report where they have been taken to until they are driven with a GPS signal picked up and a connection back to the mother ship to report their location.
 GPS receivers can also be fairly slow to determine their location when turned on in a new area.

 This is a problem that largely only effects cars in Europe where Tesla adopt a European roaming SIM.
 On cars built with the old 3G module (up to late 2015), they had a Spanish SIM, and since then they had a Dutch one.
 As such any internet connectivity in the car through the built in SIM (i.e. not when tethered) will appear to originate from the home country of the SIM, e.g. Spain or Holland.